Night World

 Night World is a series of nine young adult fantasy novels by American author L. J. Smith.
 In the series, vampires, witches, werewolves, and shape-shifters live among humans without their knowledge, making up a secret society known as the Night World.
 The society enforces two fundamental laws to prevent discovery: never allow humans to gain knowledge of the Night World's existence, and never fall in love with a human.

 Each volume in the series follows a different teenage, female protagonist who must face challenges involving love, the "soulmate principle", and the Night World's strict code.
 In the first six novels, the plot focuses on the protagonist discovering her soulmate and the danger which ensues.
 In the seventh book of the series, the concept of an impending millennial apocalypse is introduced.
 The later books' plots focus on the search for four "Wild Powers" who, according to an ancient prophecy, will either save the world or aid in its destruction.
 Books from the series appeared on the New York Times Bestseller List for children's books in 2008 and 2009.

 Publishing history

 The first nine books in the Night World series were originally published in 1996–1998 by Simon & Schuster.
 The release of the tenth and final book, Strange Fate, was put on hold when L.J.
 Smith took a hiatus from writing in 1999.
 In 2008, the nine Night World books were reprinted in three omnibus volumes.
-For the 2008 reprint, some edits were made in an attempt at modernisation, such as the replacement of the word "Walkman" with "iPod" in Daughters of Darkness.
+In some international reprints, edits were made in an attempt at modernisation, such as the replacement of the word "Walkman" with "iPod" in Daughters of Darkness.
 These edits were not made consistently: there are references to iPods on one page of a novel, followed by references to the previously used "Walkman" on the next page.